India’s sex ratio normalises slightly, study finds

 Disparity in Sikh community

-In its report, the Pew Research Center said that the sex ratio at birth within the Sikh community was gradually moving toward its natural level.
+The Pew Research Center report said that the sex ratio at birth within the Sikh community was gradually moving toward its natural level.
 This holds significance since the community had a particularly large imbalance of baby boys to girls in previous decades.

 “In the 2001 census, Sikhs had a sex ratio at birth of 130 males per 100 females, far exceeding that year’s national average of 110,” the report noted.
 “By the 2011 census, the Sikh ratio had narrowed to 121 boys per 100 girls.
 It now hovers around 110, about the same as the ratio of males to females at birth among the country’s Hindu majority [109].”